๐ History & Innovation

 Coombs Test Development

-Robin Coombs develops the antiglobulin test, enabling detection of incomplete antibodies and weak D antigens.
+Coombs, Mourant, and Race describe the antiglobulin test, enabling detection of incomplete antibodies and weak D antigens.
 This remains a cornerstone technique today.

-First Exchange Transfusion
+First Intrauterine Transfusion

 1968